Home delivery for prescription stimulant medication—yes, stimulants. If you haven’t tried it, maybe it’s time to investigate.

 So, even if you’re super organized and plan diligently each month to procure your script from the doctor and take it to the pharmacy, there are gaps.

-On average, though, copayments are 29% lower through home delivery than at retail pharmacies, according ExpressScripts spokesperson Jennifer Leone Luddy.
+On average, though, copayments are 29% lower through home delivery than at retail pharmacies, according to ExpressScripts spokesperson Jennifer Leone Luddy.

-Questions and Answers: Stimulant Prescription Home Delivery
+Q&A: Stimulant Prescription Home Delivery

 ExpressScripts spokesperson Luddy kindly answered my questions on this topic: